manjano/manjano/README.md

 - 👋 Hi, I’m Jeffrey Ngundo
 - 👀 I’m interested in Data and Business Intellingence Analytics

-- 🌱 Currently 'Quietly Working Away'
+- 🌱  'Quietly Working Away'

 <!---
 manjano/manjano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.